kingcr/dvd2iso/README.md

 # dvd2iso
-Read a DVD using libdvdcss
+Read a DVD using libdvdcss on Windows